Rao-priya/codingchallenge/README.md

 ant test
 ```

-The build step will create the `PracticeFusionCodingChallenge` in the `dist/` directory.
+The build step will create the file `PracticeFusionCodingChallenge.jar` in the `dist/` directory.
 The project's demo program can be run using:

 ```
 java -jar "dist/PracticeFusionCodingChallenge.jar"